AndreaC-MSFT/MSMConfigUtil/README.md

 MSMConfigUtil is a command line utility that enables manual and automated transfer of Microsoft Sustainability Manager configuration items between environments.
 Currently, only Calculation Models are supported.
 Users can leverage MSMConfigUtil to manually copy one or all custom Calculation Models from one environment to another.
-MSMConfigUtil can also be integrated into deployment pipelines to automate promoting Calculation Models from dev/test environments to production.
+MSMConfigUtil can also be integrated into deployment pipelines to automate the promotion of Calculation Models from dev/test environments to production.

 ## Disclaimer
 This is not an official tool and it is not officially supported.